There are a variety of ways to get points and EVERY club should have AT LEAST 5 DCP points every year.

 These club officers need to be trained to understand their responsibilities.
 Therefore, the district team arranges training twice a year.
 However, training isn’t just for club officers.
 ALL toastmasters should attend training to see experienced speakers deliver interesting, informative, and inspiring presentations.
 Doing so enriches your Toastmaster experience.
 Now it is even easier to attend as training takes place online.

-Clubs that train a minimum 4 out of 7 club officer positions in BOTH rounds offered from June to August and November to February receive a DCP point.
+Clubs that train a minimum of 4 out of 7 club officer positions in BOTH rounds offered from June to August and November to February receive a DCP point.
 All of your club officers should be trained and all toastmasters should go to training with them!
 Attend as many training sessions as you like!

 Membership – DCP Points

 Since clubs will routinely lose members, it’s important for clubs to ALWAYS be looking for new members.
 Find ways to invite guests to meetings on a regular basis.
 Always ask guests what they think of the meeting and invite them to join.
 Clubs get a DCP point for the first 4 guests that join every year and a second DCP point for the next 4 new members the club recruits.
-New members are often very excited about starting toastmasters and bring new energy and enthusiasm to a club so they are important in what they have to contribute to every meeting!
+New members are often very excited about starting toastmasters and bringing new energy and enthusiasm to a club so they are important in what they have to contribute to every meeting!

 Education – DCP Points

 All Toastmaster members improve their communication and leadership skills, and confidence in their skills by working within the Pathways education program.
 We have 11 exciting paths to choose from!
-Every member in the club should be enrolled in the Pathways program and working on achieving their next level.
+Every member of the club should be enrolled in the Pathways program and working on achieving their next level.
 Furthermore, every level completed earns a DCP credit for your club.

 There are several ways to get DCP education points.
 Clubs get a DCP point when 4 members complete level 1, when 2 members complete level 2, when another 2 members complete level 2, when 2 members complete level 3, when a member completes a level 4, 5 or DTM or when another member completes a level 4, 5 or DTM.
 Every time a member completes a level the club should find a way to celebrate that achievement.
 You can present a certificate, bring in treats, give a coffee card – celebrate any way your club would like!
-But achieving levels in Pathways are important to the members and the club’s success!!
+But achieving levels in Pathways is important to the members and the club’s success!!